book page

 Reviewer avatar

 I’ve already recommended it twice.
-The Holiday Projects chapter alone is worth the price.
+The Educational Coding chapter alone is worth the price.
+(Side note: if you like Beginner's Guide to Game Animation Programming, you’ll likely enjoy this too.)

 Reviewer avatar